Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNCA will improve its undergraduate degree efficiency to 23.4 over a base of 22.2.

 From UNC Asheville: UNC Asheville has been on track to attain this goal, exceeding the metric until 2019.
-That year, the proportion of first-time, first-year students increased proportionally, by nearly 4%.
+That year, the proportion of first-time, first-year students increased proportionally, by nearly 4%, followed by a marginal drop in 2020.
 As the proportion of this student population increases, so does the time to degree completion, compared to a larger proportion of transfer students, who have some degree requirements already met.

 Achievement Gaps in Undergraduate Degree Efficiency